qlibs/mph/README.md

     > Yes, `mph` can generate minimal perfect hash for either strings or integral types.
       Note, that not all policies support both types.
       There is also different path for policies discovery in the default policies.

+- How can I return an optional?

+    > example/optional.cpp

 - Can I do better than `mph` (performance wise)?